Plug-in Solar Panels UK: What the New Rules Mean for You (2026)

 Second, imported kits sold on Amazon and eBay right now are marketed for UK use but are not certified to UK or current British standards.
 Some have been tested and found to have safety issues, including inadequate anti-islanding protection and no proper earth connection for the panel frames.
 The fact that something is sold and delivered to a UK address does not make it compliant.

 The sensible approach is to wait.
 Retailers including Aldi and Lidl are expected to stock approved plug-in solar kits once regulations are in place, based on their existing pattern of stocking these products in Germany and the Netherlands.
+Our buying guide covers what to expect from supermarket kits.
 When compliant products from recognisable retailers appear on UK shelves, that is the signal that the regulatory framework is in place.

 If you are thinking about the microinverter technology involved, our article on how solar inverters work covers the principles, and adding panels with microinverters goes into more depth on how microinverter-based systems are wired and why they behave differently from string inverter setups.